ibmresilient/resilient-community-apps/oauth-utils/README.md

 Enter callback URL:
 ```
-* Enter the url in a browser login and follow the directions by clicking `Continue` in each presented screen.
+* Enter the URL in a browser login and follow the directions by clicking `Continue` in each presented screen.

   ![screenshot: oauth-utils-goog-web ](./doc/screenshots/oauth-utils-goog-web.png)

   ![screenshot: oauth-utils-goog-web_2 ](./doc/screenshots/oauth-utils-goog-web_2.png)

-* Eventually the user will be presented with an `Unable to connect` message in the browser and a callback URL in the browser location window.
+* Eventually the user is presented with an `Unable to connect` message in the browser and a callback URL in the browser location window.

   ![screenshot: oauth-utils-goog-web-callback ](./doc/screenshots/oauth-utils-goog-web-callback.png)

-* Enter the callback address from the browser location window on the command-line.
+* Enter the callback address from the browser location window on the command line.
 ```
 Enter callback URL: https://localhost:8080/callback?state=6c98b3f1dcc03245a5f9e525ad6ac11983dc26dadebeb497492462aa166e19f0&code=4/0AdQt8qjMgTnOh42tSkJRafz_uNmJIvOLsanTp9NUoj1YDBRr7oW94nqXADDHD1BIe6Bz6g&scope=https://mail.google.com/